Thinking of selling or just planning renovations — your home’s market value matters.

-Write offers that answer the question if a real estate deal falls through who gets the deposit?
+If a real estate deal falls through, who gets the deposit?

 Book Online or By Phone

 Arranging a meeting is as easy as using our online booking form or picking up the phone.
-Dial toll free to 877-552-9377 or call our 647-479-0118 lawyer line for Axess Law offices open 7 days a week.
-We have day or evening appointments, whatever suits your schedule.
+Dial toll-free 877-552-9377 or call our 647-479-0118 lawyer line for a list of Axess Law offices open 7 days a week.
+We have day or evening appointments, to suit your schedule.